microsoft/genaiops-promptflow-template/docs/Azure_devops_how_to_setup.md

 - Execution of multiple evaluation flows for a single bulk run (only for web_classification)
 - Evaluation of the bulk run result using single evaluation flow (for others)

+**Manual Approval**
+- approval required before deployment

 **Register Prompt Flow LLM App**
 - Check in logic, Customer defined logic (accuracy rate, if >=90% you can deploy)

 **Deploy and Test LLM App**
 - Deploy the Flow as a model to development environment either as Kubernetes or Azure ML Compute endpoint
-- Assign RBAC permissions to the newly deployed endpoint to Key Vault and Azure ML workspace
+- Assign RBAC permissions to the newly deployed endpoint related to Key Vault and Azure ML workspace
 - Test the model/promptflow realtime endpoint.